 During our Autumn/Fall walk we collected lots of natural objects from our environment.

+The idea was to use them to learn about Autumn, textures, colors etc and for creative purposes too.
 We made sticky pictures with them, which my daughter loved doing.
 However, for an ongoing project, I created a tray with soil and the found objects.

 The beauty of this activity is that not only can you create pictures and patterns again and again but, the resources are free and readily available in your local environment.
 It also makes a welcome change from playing with all singing and dancing plastic toys.